Chemistry KS4 science GCSE/IGCSE Revision Notes

 - At the end of the process, when the

-gases emerge from the iron catalyst reaction chamber, the gas mixture is cooled under high pressure, when
+gases emerge from the bottom of the iron catalyst reaction chamber, the gas mixture is cooled under high pressure, when

-only the ammonia liquefies and is so can be removed and stored in cylinders.
+only the ammonia liquefies and is so can be removed, tapped off from

-- Any unreacted nitrogen or hydrogen (NOT liquified),
+- Any unreacted nitrogen and hydrogen (NOT liquified),

 is recycled back through the reactor chamber, nothing is wasted!

-but these normal atmospheric pressure values offer a fair comparison].
+but these normal atmospheric pressure values offer a fair comparison and the

 - To sum up: A low % yield of ammonia is produced quickly at

-moderate temperatures and pressure, and is more economic than getting a higher %
+moderately high temperatures and pressure in the presence of an iron catalyst, and is more economic than getting a higher %

 equilibrium yield of ammonia at a more costly high pressure and a slower lower